In Memoriam – Founding Attorney

 Prior to joining Belles Katz LLC, Matthew acquired extensive business and industry experience in electronics technologies while working as an engineer for a barcode scanner company currently owned by Honeywell and a company that designed and manufactured telematics equipment for the rail industry.
 In those roles, he became familiar with satellite- and cellular-based communications technologies as well as the various techniques used to manufacture electronics products.

 Matthew is a member of the Pennsylvania and New Jersey Bar Associations and is admitted to practice before the United States Patent and Trademark Office.
 He is also a member of the Benjamin Franklin American Inn of Court.

 Matthew graduated from the Thomas Kline School of Law at Drexel University in 2014, with a concentration in intellectual property.
 He earned his B.S. in Mechanical Engineering from Rensselaer Polytechnic Institute in 2005 and an M.S.E. in Mechanical Engineering from the University of Pennsylvania in 2006, both with a focus on control systems and electromechanical technologies.

-Suzanne Chocklette serves as a paralegal to the firm’s patent group.
+Suzanne Chocklette serves as a chief paralegal and operations manager to the firm’s patent group.
 She has over 20 years of intellectual property experience.
 Her responsibilities include filing domestic patent applications and managing international portfolios of the firm’s top clients.
 She also manages domestic and foreign patent prosecution and coordinates with a network of foreign associates regarding patent protection.